 Research Insights

 Sugar and sweetener intake can indirectly influence the impact of enriched foods on health.
 High sugar intake can exacerbate the negative effects of refined carbohydratesImagine carbohydrates as the body’s primary fuel source, much like gasoline powers a car.
 Refined carbohydrates, however, are like that same gasoline but stripped of its essential additives and refined for a smoother burn.
-This refining process removes the fiber,… Read More and contribute to metabolicImagine your body as a bustling factory.
-In this factory, “metabolize” is the process of taking raw materials (like food) and transforming them into usable products (like energy).
-It’s the complex network of chemical reactions that sustains living things, ensuring… Read More dysregulation.
+This refining process removes the fiber, vitamins, and minerals that are naturally present in whole grains,… Read More and contribute to metabolicMetabolism is the set of chemical processes that happen inside the body to keep it alive and working.
+Think of the body as a busy kitchen where food is turned into energy, building blocks, and waste.
+These processes break down food to release energy, build new cells, and remove unwanted… Read More dysregulation.

 Several studies have explored the health effects of enriched foods and fortification strategies.
 For example, a study published in the American Journal of Clinical Nutrition in 2018 found that enrichment of rice with iron did not significantly improve iron status in young children, raising questions about the effectiveness of certain fortification programs.